 So why is that sales rep that busted it for the first few years avoiding you?
 Why do you have to spend several days with them visiting customers just to get a spike in opportunities?

-Two cataclysmic changes have taken place over the last 10-15 years that makes it harder for your manufacturers' representatives to cold call into new relationships and penetrate new markets.
+Two cataclysmic changes have taken place over the last 10-15 years that make it harder for your manufacturers' representatives to cold call into new relationships and penetrate new markets.

 Everyone now must achieve more with their limited time.
 In 2017, decision-makers rarely have time to answer a cold call or meet a sales rep in the lobby.
 In fact, decision-makers intentionally hire people to block access and protect precious uninterrupted time.